thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-backend/README.md

 Activate the python virtual environment and install all the dependencies in requirement.txt file of the cloned repository - pip install -r path/to/requirements.txt
 Open .env file in vscode and configure the entries in it In the virtual environment go to src folder of cloned repository and run below command to run the module- py main.py

+## Contact
+If you have more questions or need further insights please feel free to connect with us @ Infosysraitoolkit@infosys.com